Städtisches Hallenbad

 Die Familienkarten sind besonders günstig bemessen.

-Light air and sun“ was the motto of the Lebensreform, a collective movement of alternative lifestyles that began in Germany in the late 19th century in step with the development of social democracy.
-Both movements were reactions to the living conditions in the rapidly growing cities.
-Urbanisation was increasingly perceived as a burden by more and more people.
-Although many of the workers and employees in Innsbruck had more resources at their disposal in absolute terms than ever before, the pressure to participate in society was also increasing.
-From the 1890s, there were several advertising pillars in Innsbruck on which artistically designed posters advertised the new variety of products.
-Department stores and fashion outlets made the differences within the differentiating society more visible than ever before.
-Anyone who wanted to keep up with the new bourgeois class had to be able to afford luxury goods such as coffee.
-At the same time, the burden of industrialisation increased.
-The traffic on the roads, the exhaust fumes from the factories, the cramped living conditions in the rented barracks and the hitherto unknown haste caused by the clocking of time, which made new illnesses such as neurasthenia acceptable, provoked counter-movements.
-Although Innsbruck was not comparable to Paris or London in terms of the size or intensity of industrialisation, the fall from grace for many inhabitants of the former rural villages such as Pradl and the workers who had moved in from the countryside was enormous.
+Industrialisation and the rise of the bourgeoisie in the 19th century transformed society for better and for worse.
+Urbanisation was increasingly perceived by many people as a burden.
+Although many workers and employees in Innsbruck had, in absolute terms, more resources at their disposal than ever before, the pressure to participate socially also grew.
+From the 1890s onwards, several advertising columns (Litfaßsäulen) appeared in Innsbruck, on which artistically designed posters promoted the new variety of products.
+Department stores and fashion retailers made social differences within an increasingly differentiated society more visible than ever.
+Anyone who wanted to keep up in the new bourgeois class had to be able to afford membership in this emerging consumer society.
+At the same time, the strains of industrialisation increased.
+Traffic on the streets, factory emissions, cramped living conditions in tenement blocks, and the previously unknown haste brought about by the strict structuring of time—which made new illnesses such as neurasthenia socially acceptable—gave rise to counter-movements.
+Although Innsbruck could not be compared with Paris or London in terms of size or intensity of industrialisation, the social gap was nonetheless enormous for many residents of formerly rural villages such as Pradl and for workers who had migrated from the countryside.

 "I've often heard people say that we don't need plants in Innsbruck, that nature provides us with everything, but that's not true.
 What could be nicer than when professionals can walk from their place of work to their home through a series of plants.
 It turns the journey to and from work into a relaxing walk.
 Incidentally, there are many reasons why planting trees and gardens in urban areas is beneficial.
 I do not want to emphasise the interaction between people and plants, which is probably well known.
 In another way, plants improve the air we breathe by reducing dust."